 The Restaurant ran during Milan Design Week inside a deconsecrated church: the Rotonda della Besana.
 The installation consisted of four Tom Dixon-designed working kitchens and dining areas created for leading quartz surface brand Caesarstone.

 Visitors were encouraged to move between the kitchens, with each one serving a different course from a menu devised by Arabeschi di Latte with Marta Pulini (Bibendum).
-Arabeschi di Latte selected a collection of four recipes that conjugate raw matter with traditional knowledge, creating dishes that resemble the transforming powers of the elements: Fire, Water, Earth and Air within a sequence of four unique food settings.
+Arabeschi di Latte selected a collection of four recipes that conjugate raw matter with traditional knowledge, imagining dishes that resemble the transforming powers of the elements: Fire, Water, Earth and Air within a sequence of four unique food settings.

 Read Dezeen’s report on The Restaurant here.

 The project was realised in collaboration with Bibendum.